 AI can make predictions on what content will be most effective at closing a deal depending on where the user is in their journey.
 By providing the most relevant content recommendations based on user activity, customer engagement and conversions will improve.

 More cross-sell and upsell opportunities.

 AI in a CRM or sales enablement platform can provide product recommendations based on previous purchases and site activity, turning buying patterns into cross-sell and upsell opportunities.
-This may also help with customer retention, adding value to the users through fresh and personalised experiences.
+This may also help with customer retention, adding value to the users through fresh and personalized experiences.

 AI helps automate a lot of administrative tasks, which frees up time for sellers, marketers, customer service agents and other teams involved in sales enablement.
 AI chatbots, for example, can be used to create virtual customer service agents that resolve common issues or used within the sales and marketing teams to make better buying experiences.
-From sourcing and prioritising leads, to triggering emails and follow-up tasks, to delivering customised learning resources for teams, AI uses data to boost efficiency in almost every area of a business.
+From sourcing and prioritizing leads, to triggering emails and follow-up tasks, to delivering customized learning resources for teams, AI uses data to boost efficiency in almost every area of a business.